spirosrap/Deep-Reinforcement-Learning/General/README.md

 ### *Background*: Markov Decision Process (MDP)

-***Markov Decision Processes (MDPs)** are a tool for modeling sequential decision-making problems where a decision maker interacts with a system in a sequential fashion.*(Algorithms for Reinforcement Learning,Csaba Szepesvari)
+1) ***Markov Decision Processes (MDPs)** are a tool for modeling sequential decision-making problems where a decision maker interacts with a system in a sequential fashion.*(Algorithms for Reinforcement Learning,Csaba Szepesvari)

+2) **A Markov Decision Process (MDP)** is a mathematical object that describes an agent interacting with a stochastic environment.
+It is defined by the following components:
+* $S$: state space, a set of states of the environment.
+* $A$: action space, a set of actions, which the agent selects from at each timestep.
+* $P(r, s_0 | s, a)$: a transition probability distribution.
+For each state s and action a, $P$ specifies the probability that the environment will emit reward r and transition to state $s_0$.

+*((second chapter), Optimizing Expectations: From Deep Reinforcement Learning to Stochastic Computation Graphs, Schulman 2016(a))*

 All states in Markov Decision Process has “Markov” property, referring to the fact that the future only depends on the current state, not the history